Sangha and Diversity

 Diversity Trainings at NYI

 New York Insight has offered ongoing training for white sangha members on white privilege (particularly geared towards teachers, board members, and volunteers).
-Arinna Weisman has led two weekend workshops (in 2010 and 2012) exploring the “Dukkha [suffering] of White Privilege.”
-These explorations are ongoing and are mirrored by regular workshops led by Bill Woodson, Gina Sharpe, and DaRa Williams called “Free at Last” (FAL) for people of color exploring diversity and suffering.
-There is a FAL planned for October 2014 and a white privilege training being planned for spring 2015.
+Arinna Weisman has led weekend workshops exploring the “Dukkha [suffering] of White Privilege.”
+These explorations are ongoing and are mirrored by regular workshops led by Bill Woodson and DaRa Williams called “Free at Last” (FAL) for people of color exploring diversity and suffering.

 Leadership Training for People of Color

 In September of 2012, 10 new NYI teachers graduated as part of the 4th Community Dharma Leaders (CDL4) program at Spirit Rock Meditation Center in California.
 Six are people of color, five identify as African American or black.
 NYI teachers have nominated a total of 8 POC for CDL5, 4 of whom also identify as LGBTQand/orI.

 NYI collaborates with our sister organizations, the Insight Meditation Society (IMS) and the Barre Center for Buddhist Studies (BCBS) to sponsor 2-day joint sessions of the People’s Institute’s signature program – the Undoing Racism Workshop – in Barre, MA.
 IMS and NYI continue our shared work with initiatives and shared goals.